MilanVasko/emanote-kak/README.md

 The following commands are provided:

 - `emanote-new` - creates a new note
-- `emanote-search-and-open` - searches for notes interactively
+- `emanote-search-and-open` and `emanote-search-all-and-open` - searches for notes interactively
-- `emanote-search-and-insert` - inserts the note ID of found note into the document
+- `emanote-search-and-insert` and `emanote-search-all-and-insert` - inserts the note ID of found note into the document
+- `emanote-follow-link` - follows the link under main selection

 More commands may come in the future if I get ideas for new ones - all of the existing ones have their origins in my personal need.
 For now, these should be